jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Jen's Perkinsus marinus Project (Spring Semester).md

 	- T. chuii 2 and T. chuii 3 are placed above the light source and are exposed to light indirectly
 	- The light source runs on a timer
 		- Light on for two hours, light off for two hours
+- Plates were examined on Monday, January 13, 2025
+	- White growth was observed on T. chuii 2 and T. chuii 3 plates

 **Cell Counts for Old and New Algae Carboys**
 *Note: Maximum concentration for T. chuii is 30x10^6 cells/mL*